Protein Shakes and Weight Loss: Your Guide to Effective Fat Loss

 What Are Protein Shakes?

-Typical nutritional breakdown (per 25–30 g scoop mixed with water): 100–150 calories, 20–30 g high-quality protein, 1–5 g carbs, 1–3 g fat, low or zero added sugar in clean formulas.
+A typical nutritional breakdown (per 25–30 g scoop mixed with water) is as follows: 100–150 calories, 20–30 g high-quality protein, 1–5 g carbs, 1–3 g fat, and low or zero added sugar in clean formulas.

 Types of Protein Used in Weight Loss